ExoPrisma/ExoPrisma/README.md

 # 💫 About Me:
-I'm currently working on the system control UI for McGill Robotics
+Currently working on the system control UI for McGill Robotics

 ## 🌐 Socials: